Skip to main content

 See how Sifter Settings are important and how each setting will impact your team.

-As an admin, Sifter Settings provides some of the most important functionalities like creating, editing, using document types specific to your needs.
+As an admin, Sifter Settings provides some of the most important functionalities like creating, editing, using Playbooks specific to your needs.

 Questions to consider for your organization:

-1. Which document types should be accessible for users?
+1. Which Playbooks should be accessible for users?

-2. Which Sifters should be selected for each document type?
+2. Which Sifters should be selected for each Playbook?

 3. How should each Sifter respond when a concept is found or missing?